andersoncardoso/dotfiles/README.md

 Some dotfiles I use:

-- dotvim - my vim configuration and plugins
+- vim - my vim configuration and plugins
 - bash - some simple bashrc modifications and aliases
 - zsh - configuration for the zshell
 - gitconfig - my gitconfig file